-In addition to this, the pressure to look perfect is huge, as we see or read about the latest celebrity shedding all their baby weight within a couple of weeks.
+In addition to this, the pressure to look perfect is huge, as we see or read about the latest celebrity shedding all their baby weight within a couple of weeks, or hear about how the baby weight just melts away when you breast feed.

 Dictionary.com cites the word ‘perfection’ as: